forestryio/forestry.io/hugo/content/docs/previews/troubleshooting-preview-issues.md

 ### Check your output directory

 If your preview **output directory** is misconfigured, but maps to an existing directory in your project, your build will appear successful but you will receive this error when trying to access the preview.
-View the [output directory instructions](#ensure-that-the-output-directory-correlates-to-your-build-command) located above for help in resolving this.
+View the _output directory_ instructions above for help in resolving this.

 ## Still Need Help?